Noah Webster

-Biography
+Early life and education

-Webster was born in the Western Division of Hartford (which became West Hartford, Connecticut) to an established family.
-His birthplace is the Noah Webster House which highlights Webster's life and is the headquarters of the West Hartford Historical Society.
-His father Noah Webster Sr. (1722–1813) was a descendant of Connecticut Governor John Webster; his mother Mercy (Steele) Webster (1727–1794) was a descendant of Governor William Bradford of Plymouth Colony.
-His father was primarily a farmer, though he was also deacon of the local Congregational church, captain of the town's militia, and a founder of a local book society (a precursor to the public library).
+Webster was born on October 16, 1758, in the Noah Webster House in western Hartford, Connecticut Colony, during the Colonial Era.
+The area of his birth later became West Hartford, Connecticut.
+He was born into an established family, and the Noah Webster House continues to highlight his life and serves as the headquarters of the West Hartford Historical Society.
+His father, Noah Webster Sr. (1722–1813), was a descendant of Connecticut Governor John Webster; his mother Mercy (Steele) Webster (1727–1794) was a descendant of Governor William Bradford of Plymouth Colony.
+His father was primarily a farmer, though he was also a deacon of the local Congregational church, captain of the town's militia, and a founder of a local book society, a precursor to the public library.
 After American independence, he was appointed a justice of the peace.

-Webster's father never attended college, but he was intellectually curious and prized education.
+Webster's father never attended college, but placed a strong emphasis on education.
 Webster's mother spent long hours teaching her children spelling, mathematics, and music.
 At age six, Webster began attending a dilapidated one-room primary school built by West Hartford's Ecclesiastical Society.
 Years later, he described the teachers as the "dregs of humanity" and complained that the instruction was mainly in religion.
 Webster's experiences there motivated him to improve the educational experience of future generations.

-At age fourteen, his church pastor began tutoring him in Latin and Greek to prepare him for entering Yale College.
-Webster enrolled at Yale just before his 16th birthday, studying during his senior year with Ezra Stiles, Yale's president.
-He also was a member of the secret society, Brothers in Unity.
-His four years at Yale overlapped the American Revolutionary War and, because of food shortages and the possibility of British invasion, many of his classes had to be held in other towns.
+At age fourteen, he received tutoring from his church pastor in Latin and Greek to prepare him for entering Yale College.
+Webster enrolled at Yale just before his 16th birthday, and during his senior year studied with Ezra Stiles, Yale's president.
+He was also a member of Brothers in Unity, a secret society at Yale.
+His four years at Yale overlapped the American Revolutionary War and, because of food shortages and the possibility of a British invasion, many classes were held in other towns.
 Webster served in the Connecticut Militia.
-His father had mortgaged the farm to send Webster to Yale, but he was now on his own and had nothing more to do with his family.
+His father mortgaged the farm to send Webster to Yale, but after graduating, Webster had little contact with his family.